 Hannah M. Schroer

-During law school, Hannah was the Managing Editor of Villanova Law Review Online: Tolle Lege and was the Site Chair for Christian Legal Clinics of Philadelphia.
-She also practiced as a Certified Legal Intern with Villanova’s Interdisciplinary Mental & Physical Health Clinic where she represented clients appealing healthcare coverage denials at fair hearings and conducted client intake interviews.
-In addition, Hannah served as a Judicial Intern for the Honorable Juan R. Sánchez where she gained first-hand experience drafting orders, opinions and research memoranda on labor and employment disputes and civil rights challenges in federal court.
+During law school, Hannah served as Managing Editor of Villanova Law Review Online, was Site Chair for Christian Legal Clinics of Philadelphia, and practiced as a Certified Legal Intern at Villanova’s Interdisciplinary Mental & Physical Health Clinic.
+She also interned for the Honorable Juan R. Sánchez, focusing on labor, employment and civil rights cases.

-Active in her community, Hannah volunteers with the Lancaster Conservancy’s Water Quality Volunteer Coalition and serves on the Pastoral Council at St. Anthony of Padua Catholic Church.
-Outside of the firm, she enjoys gardening, baking cookies, reading speculative fiction and following Kansas City sports.
+Actively involved in her community, Hannah serves as the President of St. Thomas More Society of Central PA, volunteers with the Lancaster Conservancy’s Water Quality Volunteer Coalition, and serves on the board of The GateHouse.
+Outside the firm, she enjoys gardening, baking cookies, reading speculative fiction and following Kansas City sports.
 Hannah hails from the Midwest, but calls Easton, Pennsylvania her hometown.

 MEMBERSHIPS